Academic Catalogs

 • 1.
 Identify and analyze theory and research on human communication.

 • 2.
-Demonstrate ones own public speaking abilities necessary for creating and delivering informative and persuasive extemporaneous speeches, including analyzing the demographics of the audience, researching and organizing information, and creating full-sentence outlines.
+Through faculty-supervised and faculty evaluated speeches delivered to a live (physical or virtual) audience, demonstrate one?s own public speaking abilities necessary for creating and delivering informative and persuasive extemporaneous speeches, including analyzing the demographics of the audience, researching and organizing information, and creating full-sentence outlines.

 • 3.
 Identify various factors that influence public communication, including speaker-audience analysis, research and evidence, organization, language, evidence, and delivery.